kamitu-sm/ictlife/cron_s3_backups/readme.md

 # AWS-Script

-A script to deploy EC2 Instances on AWS
+A script to backup data folders to Amazon S3

-This script takes a two arguements, your profile (which defines the region to create the EC2 instance) and a file path for the file that contains information about the instance(Instances) you wish to spin up.
+This script is to be used as a cron entry.
+Frequency is as per users discretion.
+Also you can change the data folder as per requirement

 Step 1: